zapier/resthooks/posts/how-formstack-uses-rest-hooks.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/vtHPK9k_UDk" frameborder="0" allowfullscreen></iframe>

+Formstack built their original API when their product launched but adoption was so-so and lots of developers were hitting rate-limits.

 While refreshing their API to be more usable about a year ago, the Formstack team made sure to include REST Hooks support.
-Not only did it provide a much better user experience for those consuming the API, but it also gave an outlet for them to reference for all the potential integrations users wanted, but Formstack did not have native support for.
+Not only did it provide a much better user experience for those consuming the API, but it also gave an outlet for users demanding more integrations.

 Even better, after adopting REST Hooks they saw a significant drop in the amount of server resources needed to power their API, giving them improved performance to go with the improved user experience.

 Let's take a look at how exactly Formstack uses REST hooks.

 <table>